GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.outputstream.buffer.size` (default: `8388608`)

-    Write buffer size used by the file system API's to send the data to be uploaded to GCS via pipes.
-The various pipe types are documented below
+    Write buffer size used by the file system API to send the data to be uploaded to Cloud Storage upload thread via pipes.
+The various pipe types are documented below.

-*   `fs.gs.outputstream.pipe.buffer.size` (default: `1048576`)

-    Pipe buffer size used for uploading Cloud Storage objects.
-This pipe is an intermediate channel which is used to receive the data on one side and allow for reading of the data to be uploaded to GCS on the other side.

 *   `fs.gs.outputstream.pipe.type` (default: `IO_STREAM_PIPE`)